Will meditation help me relax?

 I can't meditate.
 I have tried and it doesn't work for me.

 Yes you can, and yes it will.
 The initial learning curve can be steep, but meditation is like most skills, you just need some practice.
-Nobody sits down at the piano the first time and plays Bach.
-And almost nobody sits down to meditate and has perfect concentration.
-But with competent instruction and practice anybody CAN meditate.
+Nobody sits down at the piano for the first time and plays Bach.
+And almost nobody sits down to meditate for the first time and has perfect concentration.
+But with competent instruction and practice anybody CAN meditate and WILL get the benefits.

 How should I get started?